Pedophiles in Thailand now have it a bit more difficult

 Now, the visa laws have changed, and a Westerner without a proper visa is only allowed to do two 30 day visa runs via a land border, before they are forced to leave the country and get a proper Thailand visa.

 What this has done is to dissuade some pedophiles from coming here, as they do not want to have to go to a Thai embassy overseas for a visa, in case their name comes up on a list of wanted pedophiles.

-Now, college degrees are checked and I know of at least four English teachers that have been caught and deported from Thailand when it was found their degrees were fake.
+Now, college degrees are checked and I know of two English teachers that have been caught and deported from Thailand when it was found their degrees were fake.

 Finally, the Thai police have been doing spot checks of schools all over Bangkok, arriving at the school without warning and asking for Western teachers’ work permits and college degrees.

 When this first started, there were even reports of several schools that had Western teachers desperately trying to escape out of back doors or up on the roof, hoping to evade the police until they had left the school.